Accredited Economic Development Organization: Goals

-The Accreditation Process
+The accreditation process

 Organizations receive critical evaluation and peer mentoring by certified professionals concerning internal and external operations.

 The accreditation process consists of two phases, designed to elicit specific information about the structure, organization, funding, programs, and staff of the candidate economic development organization.

 Phases leading to accreditation

 The first phase of accreditation involves the submission of documents demonstrating the organization's development, structure, and activity to IEDC.
 The document review process helps to determine if the organization is eligible for accreditation and deserving of a site team visit.

 The second phase involves a visit by experienced economic developers and is designed to assess the organization in action.
 Members of the AEDO Advisory Committee and/or Certified Economic Developers (CEcDs) conduct the visit.

 It is important to note that IEDC's Certified Economic Developers are recognized around the world as having achieved a level of excellence in their understanding of the tools and programs of economic development.

 AEDO status signifies a distinguished achievement for an economic development organization.